-According to experts and scholars, the history of Tamil language can be classified into 3 distinct periods, Ancient History of Tamil Language (300 BCE-700 CE), Medieval History of Tamil Language (700-1600) and Contemporary History of Tamil Language (1600-Present).
+According to experts and scholars, the history of Tamil language can be classified into three distinct periods, Ancient History of Tamil Language (300 BCE-700 CE), Medieval History of Tamil Language (700-1600) and Contemporary History of Tamil Language (1600-Present).

 Ancient History of Tamil Language

-The oldest accounts in ancient Tamil language are short inscriptions on pottery and in caves that dates back from around 2nd century BCE.
+The oldest accounts in Ancient Tamil language are short inscriptions on pottery and in caves that dates back from around 2nd century BCE.
 The inscriptions

 known as Tamil Brahmi.
 Tolkappiyam

 and poetics of Tamil.
 The earliest layers could be traced back to the 1st century BC.
-Along with the Tolkappiyam, numerous other literary works from the ancient era has also been recovered.
+Along with Tolkappiyam, numerous other literary works from the ancient era has also been recovered.
 The most prominent being the Sangam literature

 which is a corpus of 2,381 poems.
 The poems belong to the period between 1st and 5th centuries and thus the Sangam literature is the earliest available work of secular literature in India.
 Manimekalai